PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **USA Freedom Act** terminated the bulk collection of telephone metadata by the NSA.
 It requires that the telecommunications carriers to hold the data and respond to NSA queries for data.
 This act also restored authorization for roving wiretaps and the tracking of "lone wolfs".
 - The **Privacy Act** prohibits the U.S. government agencies from concealing the existance of any personal data record-keeping system.
 - The **First Amedment** protects americans rights to freedom of religion, freedom of expression, freedom to assemble peacefuly, and the right to speak anonymously.
+- The **Second Amedment** protects americans right to arm themselves with guns(basically).
+- The **Third Amedment** restricts the quartering of soldiers in private home without the owner's concent.
+- THe **Fourth Amedment** protects citizens from unreasonable searches and seizures by the government.
 - The **Communications Decency Act** aims to protect children from porn.
 - The **Child Online Protection Act** prohibits making harmful material available to minors via the internet.
 - The **Children's Internet Protection Act** requires federally financed schools and livraries to use filters to block computer access to any material considered harmful to minors.